columbia/egalito-artefact/README.txt

-This is the Egalito SSSS'21 Tutorial virtual machine version 1.
-The VM image is hosted on AWS and has 4 cores, 16GB RAM (for minimum requirements: 2 cores, 4GB RAM will be slow but sufficient).

-Log in as user ubuntu (has sudo access).
+Welcome to the Egalito SSSS'21 Tutorial virtual machine (version 2).

 The machine contains the following:
 - egalito-head/: Pre-built Egalito source
-- scripts/
+- scripts/: Exercises and demos, each with their own README.txt
+- egalito-shadow-stack-app/: Advanced exercise: build an Egalito shadow stack

+Egalito has already been built from source on this VM, in ~/egalito-head.
+(If you want to try this yourself, see scripts/BUILDING.txt.)
+The advanced exercise contains an additional copy of Egalito built with different flags.

+1. Try running the usrbin demo to transform existing system executables with Egalito.

+    cd ~/scripts/usrbin
+    cat README.txt
+    ./test1.sh /bin/ls
+    ./test.sh /usr/bin/a*

+2. Examine the Chunk hierarchy with etshell2.

+    cd ~/scripts/chunkhierarchy
+    cat README.txt
+    ./shell2.pl shell.in

+3. Try using the Egalito shell (etshell) to examine the information and data structures that Egalito parses from ELF files.

+    cd ~/scripts/shell
+    cat README.txt
+    ./shell.pl shell0.in
+    ./shell.pl shell1.in
+    # ...

+4. Test Egalito vs DynamoRIO binary fuzzing.

+    cd ~/scripts/afl-support/drAFL
+    cat ../README.txt
+    ./test-readelf.sh drafl 10
+    ./test-readelf.sh egalito 10
+    ./parselog.pl

+5. If you would like a challenge, try our advanced exercise to build a shadow stack implementation with Egalito.

+    cd ~/egalito-shadow-stack-app
+    cat README.txt
+    cd test && ./test1.sh && cd -
+    # Hack on code.
+Or:
+    git checkout solution
+    make
+    cd test && ./test1.sh && cd -

+Egalito's website is https://egalito.org/ and its source may be found at https://github.com/columbia/egalito.
+Egalito is distributed under a GPL v3 license.
+This virtual machine was prepared by David Williams-King and Vidya Rajagopalan, and all supporting scripts (which are not inside the egalito directories) can be considered public domain.

+If you are setting up this VM yourself: the VM image is hosted on AWS and has 4 cores, 16GB RAM (for minimum requirements: 2 cores, 4GB RAM will be slow but sufficient).
+Log in as user ubuntu (has sudo access).

   - Demo scripts for testing Egalito on programs in /usr/bin (usrbin)
   - Demo scripts for examining Egalito IR with etshell2 (chunkhierarchy)
   - Demo scripts for running the Egalito shell etshell (shell)
   - Demo scripts for running Egalito and DynamoRIO AFL fuzzing (afl-support) [note: requires Github internet access]
   - [Optional] Instructions for building Egalito manually (README-manual.txt)
-- egalito-shadow-stack-app/
-  - Main Egalito shadow stack exercise

   - (includes separate copy of Egalito in egalito-shadow-stack-app/egalito)

-We suggest running the usrbin demo (try test-a.sh), then the shell demos (chunkhierarchy and shell).
-Then, proceed to ~/egalito-shadow-stack-app (see its README.txt) when you are ready to start the exercise.

-Egalito's website is https://egalito.org/ and its source may be found at https://github.com/columbia/egalito.
-Egalito is distributed under a GPL v3 license.
-This virtual machine was prepared by David Williams-King and Vidya Rajagopalan, and all supporting scripts (which are not inside the egalito directories) can be considered public domain.